MicheleFossati/PES/README.txt

 HOW TO USE:
  - install the graphic library SDL2
- - modify the paths in the `Makefile` to match your installation
+ - modify the paths in the `Makefile` to match your installation.
+Then compile with make
  - run the file PES_singleplayer or PES_twoplayers

 HOW TO CREATE A GAME: